jupyterhub/mybinder.org-user-guide/doc/about/about.rst

 Binder is meant for interactive and ephemeral interactive coding, meaning that it is ideally suited for relatively short sessions.
-Binder will automatically shut down user sessions that have more than 10 minutes of inactivity (if you leave your window open, this will be counted as "activity").
+Binder will automatically shut down user sessions that have more than 10 minutes of inactivity (if you leave a jupyterlab window open in the foreground, this will generally be counted as "activity").

-Binder aims to provide at least 12 hours of session time per user session.
+Binder aims to provide up to six hours of session time per user session, or up to one cpu-hour for more computationally intensive sessions.
 Beyond that, we cannot guarantee that the session will remain running.

 How much does running ``mybinder.org`` cost?